BruceResearch/mFI-PSO/README.md

 # mFI-PSO — Adversarial Image Generation and Training for Deep Neural Networks
-This repo is the official implementation for [Adversarial Image Generation and Training for Deep Neural Networks](https://arxiv.org/pdf/2006.03243.pdf).
+This repo is the official implementation for [mFI-PSO: A Flexible and Effective Method in Adversarial Image Generation for Deep Neural Networks](https://arxiv.org/pdf/2006.03243.pdf).

 ![plot](./image/CIFAR10comparison.jpg)